HawesJM/GymPlanner/readme.md

 - **Balsamiq Wireframes**
 This was used to create wireframes for 'The Skeleton Plane' stage of UX design.
 - **place-hold.it**
-place-hold.it was used to display the colours shown in the Color Scheme section.
+Place-hold.it was used to display the colours shown in the Color Scheme section.
+-**Lucid**
+Lucid Chart was used to create the diagrams for Use Case scenarios, UX Design Principles, and Project Lifecycle planning.

 ### Testing